Medicare Part D Prescription Drug Benefit

-- A pharmacist will review your medications, history, and any information collected from the engagement packet questionnaire.
-The pharmacist will then call you or your caregiver to conduct a medication review consultation.
+- A pharmacist, registered nurse, licensed practical nurse, or pharmacy intern under the direct supervision of a pharmacist will review your medications, history, and any information collected from the engagement packet questionnaire.
+The pharmacist will then call you or your caregiver via phone or telehealth to conduct a medication review consultation.

 - The pharmacist will look for drug therapy problems including medication adherence, therapeutic duplication, drug-drug interactions, drug-disease interactions, and appropriate dosing and polypharmacy.

 - The pharmacist will write and mail a summary of consultation including a medication action plan and personal medication list (sample version available for download below) and send it to you or your caregiver.